-Shou Mei (寿眉) – meaning “longevity eyebrow” – is the most mature type of white tea, with a richer, earthier character.
-The tea, from the 2017 harvest, has since matured in a disc shape, gradually developing into a sweeter, fuller flavour.
+Shou Mei (寿眉) – in English, "long life eyebrow" – is a type of white tea made from the most mature leaves and buds, featuring a richer, more earthy character.
+This tea, from the 2017 harvest, has been aged in cake form ever since, gradually developing a sweeter, fuller flavour profile.

-Aged white teas, especially Shou Mei, undergo further oxidation under natural conditions – under controlled heat and humidity.
-This not only shapes the flavor, but also produces a drink that supports digestion and warms the body and soul, which is also beneficial according to Chinese medicine.
+Aged white teas, especially Shou Mei, continue to oxidize naturally under controlled heat and humidity.
+This not only shapes the flavour but also results in a digestive, warming drink for both body and soul, considered beneficial by traditional Chinese medicine.

-This 2017 disc has already reached the stage described in the Chinese proverb:
+This 2017 white tea has already reached the stage described by the Chinese saying:

 -